WebizenAI/devdocs/WebizenTechStack/POCDevWebizen2.5/DevNotesWebizen2.5/ImplementationNotes-2.5/Webizen2.5HostComponents.md

 # Webizen 2.5 Host Components

 The Host components require modification.
 In some instances these modifications are significant, in others less so.
 This document will develop as the implementation work is being done.
 For updates see [[ImplementationNotes-2.5]].

 The components being used currently include,

 1. Headscale
 2. Headscale-UI
 3. CaddyServer
+4. Cockpit

 Exploration is being done to review which version of the solid-server-node should be modified to convert the way the ecosystem works into a webizen based solution.
 Additionally, there is work to be done to figure out what the best database approach is.